 We take great pride in returning every kind of luminaire to its previous glory.
 Every day we are exploring new channels of restoring lights to their former glory.

 Whether you just found the deal of the century in the back barn of an estate sale or inherited an art glass chandelier that needs a little love, we are the place for you.

-Our knowledgeable lighting technicians and alchemists know lighting fixtures better than the back of their hands.
+Our knowledgeable lighting technicians know lighting fixtures better than the back of their hands.

 We are certified by Underwriters Laboratory in the safest and most up-to-date lighting standards, all the while giving a nod to the generations of artisans who came before us.